snowkidind/snowpass/README.md

 Time in hours to run a backup regardless of whether or not mods happened

+> PRERUN_PAUSE=30
+time in seconds to wait to attempt to connect to socket.
+If you are having issues on slower systems, you might want to set this higher

 > PASSWORD_LENGTH=18

 The default length a password generated should be.
 Passwords are automatically assigned, but can be modified with custom passwords.